SecPriv/autofail/README.md

 ### RealWorldAnalysis

 The `RealWorldAnalysis` directory contains the artifacts to reproduce the real-world analysis discussed in Sec 8., alongside the data produced by such tools that we used in the paper.
-In particular, `RealWorldAnalysis/HeaderConfigurationsAnalysis` and `RealWorldAnalysis/HeaderConfigurationsAnalysis`  contain the artifact for the analysis discussed in Sec 8.1 and Sec 8.2, respectively.
+In particular, `RealWorldAnalysis/HeaderConfigurationsAnalysis` and `RealWorldAnalysis/HeaderConfigurationsAnalysis`  contain the artifact for the analysis discussed in Sec 8.1 **Iframe Analysis.** and **Embeddability Analysis** respectively.

 ### Spill